Budibase/website/content/blog/data/how-to-create-a-data-model.md

 * Flat files,
 * Other existing business assets.

 Note that these are the main sources of existing data that we can use.
-We can also add or update values within them by sending queries from our finished app.
+We can also add or update values within them by sending queries from our finished app, depending on the data modeling techniques we want to use.

 ![External data connectors](https://res.cloudinary.com/daog6scxm/image/upload/v1653319798/cms/External_Data_Connectors_objpgk.png "External data connectors")